ScalaWilliam/Work/rules.md

 - Price too low?
 Ask for more.
 - I will post the price I'm happy to pay.
-- Please communicate only via the Git Issur.
+- Please communicate only via the Git Issue.
 - Click on "I'm interested" link to mail me.
 - Do not do any work until we're agreed.
 - This is not employment.
 No obligations from me nor from you.